sunry114/FitnessClubMS/README.md

 # SoprtsClubMS
-It's a Sports club management system based on JSP which is inspired by similar software found on Internet.
-What we done was just polished its graphic interface.
+This Sports club management system based on JSP which is inspired by similar software on the Internet.
+What we done was just refined its graphic interface and adjusted it to align with requirements of Software Engineering.